In this article...

 Businesses in Vietnam with foreign ownership are generally established as a limited liability company either as a wholly owned foreign enterprise or a joint venture with a Vietnamese partner.

-A wholly foreign-owned business in Vietnam allows a foreign investor complete control over a company’s operations.
+- A wholly foreign-owned business in Vietnam allows a foreign investor complete control over a company’s operations.
 It is, however, generally more costly and time-consuming.

-With a local partner foreign business persons do not need to file for an Investment Registration Certificate, but rather the Vietnamese partner establishes the company and the foreign investor buys a share.
-In this sense, working with a local business partner can considerably reduce setup costs and application processing times.
+- A joint venture with a local partner foreign business persons do not need to file for an Investment Registration Certificate, but rather the Vietnamese partner establishes the company and the foreign investor buys a share.
+Joint ventures, however, can be risky.
+A mismatch in work ethics and management styles can cause conflict in the workplace, particularly in cross-cultural settings.

-Franchises in Vietnam are common.
+- A franchise.
 There are a number of franchises spread out around the country–KFC and McDonald’s for example.
 Buying into a franchise is an option for foreign investors but foreigners should be mindful that establishing a business via a franchise has its own governing regulations specific to them.

 Foreign business persons who start a business in Vietnam will likely qualify for an investor visa.
-The length and cost of an investor visa will depend on the value of the investment.

 Vietnam investor visas